jesseduffield/lazydocker/README.md

 ## Cool features

-everything is one keypress away (or one click away! mouse support FTW):
+everything is one keypress away (or one click away!
+Mouse support FTW):

 - viewing the state of your docker or docker-compose container environment at a glance
 - viewing logs for a container/service